joaoevangelista/fireplace-app/docs/usage.md

   We provide a handful of types from the seeds, that will can use or remove them if you are using another locale for example.

+!!! note
-  > You need to be signed in to create new types
+    You need to be signed in to create new types

-## Managing
+### Managing

   As the other resources we can edit types by heading to the list view and clicking on the edit pencil button, this will lead you to edition form.

   To remove a type, you need to be a **Master**, just click on the times link.

+!!! note
-  > You need to be signed in to edit types
+    You need to be signed in to edit types

-  >
-  > And have **Master** role to remove them.
+    And have **Master** role to remove them.

-  >
+!!! important
-  > After removing, the incidents with the removed type will lack the type and
-  > will need to be edited and assigned a new one.
+    After removing, the incidents with the removed type will lack the type and will need to be edited and assigned a new one.

-# Fire
+## Fire

+When things gone wild and bad, we need to keep track of them, there is the Fire resource.
+It is intended to be used when watchers, mostly, spot fires starting or ongoing, they can report to the system to keep the record of them with information such as: the severity, when it occurred and where.

+### Reporting fires

+To report a fire head to the Report Fire option under Fires menu, there you will be lead to a form where you can fill with all the details you know about the fire.

+!!! danger
+    Report first to the competent authorities first and alert the Fireman first.

-# Severity Level
+## Severity Level